Help students build a bright future.

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.

-Walden University is accredited by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2019 through June 2026.
-This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
-CAEP is the only recognized national accreditor for educator preparation, promoting excellence in educator preparation through quality assurance and continuous improvement.
-Walden University earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
+The Council for the Accreditation of Educator Preparation (CAEP) is the only recognized national accreditor for educator preparation and aims to promote excellence through quality assurance and continuous assessment and improvement.
+Walden University’s Richard W. Riley College of Education and Leadership is accredited by CAEP for a period of seven years, from April 2019 through June 2026.
+This accreditation covers initial teacher preparation programs and advanced educator preparation programs—including the BS in Elementary Education program.
+Walden earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.